ejasquith/chess/README.md

 I decided to use a dark colour theme for this project, using blue-greys (#565566 and #333c46) for background elements and white text.
 The chess board itself will have different colour schemes to choose from, with the default being an icy blue to match the rest of the site.

 ![The colour palette of the site](docs/images/colour-palette.png)

+## Fonts

+The font I will be using is IBM Plex Sans, with IBM Plex Mono used for displaying the game PGN (portable game notation, how the history of the game will be displayed).
+IBM Plex Sans is a simple sans serif font with a slightly modern feel to it, which matches well with the dark colour scheme I've chosen.
+I'm using a monospace font for the PGN because it makes it easier to read and parse long strings of non-english text.